pmem/pcj/README.md

 3. ```PersistentString``` objects are backed by a byte array and only supports ASCII characters.

-4. Core dumps may occur if the emulated memory is not properly set up; for example, running with insufficient privileges or with a nonexistent mount point.

 ## Contacts ##

 For more information on this library, contact Lei Fan (lei.t.fan@intel.com) or Steve Dohrmann (steve.dohrmann@intel.com).